krautsalad/docker-dnsmasq/README.md

 Optimized DNS Forwarder for Docker with Dnsmasq.

 **docker-dnsmasq** is an Alpine-based Docker container running [Dnsmasq](https://dnsmasq.org/doc.html).
-The configuration disables local DNS caching and forwards all DNS requests to Docker's embedded DNS server.
+The configuration forwards all DNS requests to Docker's embedded DNS server.
 This setup allows Dnsmasq to resolve service names and other DNS records provided by Docker.

 ## Configuration